nilsalm/satsuma-V1/README.md

 >
 > 🍊

-That's at least my vision for this little helper app.
+That's at least the vision for this little helper app.

 ## Setup